Ward-Hauge MS, NP, BCIM

 toward helping others achieve similar success.

-She now practices telemedicine, treating patients from all over the world, and lives in the Sierra Foothills of Northern California with her
+She now practices telemedicine, treating patients from all over the world, and lives in Northern California with her

 husband and two children.